bwu62/stat240-revamp/docs/07-intro-dplyr.md

 5 2024-01-06 B         3 NA
 ```

-A common rudimentary of checking missingness is with the aforementioned `summary()` function from section \@ref(basic-df).
+A common rudimentary way of checking missingness is with the aforementioned `summary()` function from section \@ref(basic-df).
 Note this is the base R `summary()`, NOT the Tidyverse `summarize()` we just covered above.
 Note however it only reports NAs for some columns, depending on type.

 ``` r